TimKoornstra/VGSLify/README.md

 ### Custom Layer Support

 To make VGSLify even more versatile, I'm working on a feature that will allow users to define and integrate custom layers into the VGSL specification.
 This enhancement will empower users to seamlessly integrate specialized layers or proprietary architectures into their VGSL-defined models, further bridging the gap between rapid prototyping and production-ready models.

+### Spec to Code

+The Spec to Code feature will generate Python code from a VGSL spec string, allowing users to easily view, customize, and integrate their model architectures into existing codebases.
+This enhances transparency and flexibility, giving users full control over the generated model, allowing them to optimize and tune it as needed.

+### Model to Code

+The Model to Code feature will convert trained models back into maintainable Python code, allowing easy integration, modification, and deployment.
+It will support both TensorFlow and PyTorch, generating framework-specific code based on the model’s architecture.

 ## Contributing